spipm/crackcoin/README.md

 ## Common problems

 - UDP is chosen to send transactions and such, because it doesn't take a lot of code.
 These packets have a maximum length of about 500 bytes.
 After that, you'll have to fragment packets, which kind of sucks.
 This is why zlib compression is used.
-- Don't forget to close crackcoin with typing `q` and wait for the threads to end.
+- Don't forget to wait for the threads to end when you shut down crackcoin (`q` or CTRL-c).
 - Crackcoin only works on the local network because of UDP broadcasts, but you also need an internet connection or else the method `getLocalIP` will fail.